Chr15t1an/lar-basic-cms/README.md

 ##V2 ToDo's --- Moving forward GO Test Driven Development.
+Insure you are protexting against CSRF.
+- I belive we are but still need to undestand at a deeper level.
 Rework Sitemap to read URLs and not set them statically Create Pages via the backend like wordpress.
 Tests need to be ran in a separate SQlight database.
 Change plan (leads) to product to be more general.
 Automate Check Metas & H1's